vikramgurjar2/Ravindra-Bhawan-Website/README.md

-Jawahar Bhawan is one of the various boys hostels at the Indian Institute of Technology, Roorkee.
+Ravindra Bhawan is one of the various boys hostels at the Indian Institute of Technology, Roorkee.
 In this repo I will be working on the website which is to be hosted on the internet so that the students can get a glimpse of the hostel.

 !---------------------------------------React Things---------------------------------------!
 # Getting Started with Create React App